alex-andres/aumabstract-wordpress-theme/README.md

-$Aum Abstract Wordpress Theme
+Aum Abstract Wordpress Theme
 ========

-$A custom wordpress theme for Alex Feliciano, an artist based out of Los Angeles.
+A custom wordpress theme for Alex Feliciano, an artist based out of Los Angeles.

-Look how easy it is to use:

-    import project
-    # Get your stuff done
-    project.do_stuff()

 Features
 --------